MichailZyusko/interview-preparation/Interview questions.md

         14. How do resolvers work in GraphQL and how are they different from REST API?
         15. What are some security concerns specific to GraphQL and how would you address them?
         16. DataLoader in GraphQL.
+        17. How do you handle optimization issues in GraphQL?
+        18. When might it be preferable to use GraphQL instead of REST API?
     - gRPC
         1. What is the idea behind gRPC?
+    - Websokets
+        1. Did you use WebSockets?
+        2. Websockets (describe how you set them up, what challenges you faced, why you chose to use them).
+How will interaction work if you have multiple server instances?
+    - REST
+        1. What is the difference between a POST request and a PUT request?
+        2. Are there any standards for unified API creation?
+        3. Describe your experience designing and implementing a RESTful API for a banking or financial application using NodeJS.
     - General
         1. Imagine you open web browser and typing some URL in the input and click to enter.
 Describe the following process.
         2. List me the transfer protocols that can be used.